edbrad/vm-bl-status/AppServerSetupNotes.md

 ```

 **Nginx Django/uWSGI Site Configuration File Example:**
 The site listens on port 80 (http) for requests directed at the URL for the API.
-Logging data is saved in the Linux Home folder for the autoritative User account (*these folders need to be created prior to starting the Nginx service*).
+Logging data is saved in the Linux Home folder for the autoritative User account (*these folders need to be already created prior to starting the Nginx service*).
 An error will not be logged for Sites without an icon image file (*favicon.ico*).
 The Django folder containing the application's static assets is defined, along with the root entry folder for the application.
 The uWSGI Unix socket communication parameters are also specified:
 ```
 server {
     # listen for connections directed at the API URL (Django app)